 PHASE 2.
 EXPLORE RANGE OF MOTION

 Exploring movement follows on from, and usually overlaps with those manual therapy techniques that serve the purpose of calming down the protective responses that arise following injury.
 The exploring movement phase involves both passive and active components.
-Passive exploration is where the PT safely maneuvers the injured joint in different directions, with a speed and intensity of movement that results in a decreased stiffness, soreness and pain.
-Active movement are carried out by your child, under close supervision to ensure for safety and appropriate progressions.
+Passive exploration involves us safely maneuvering the injured joint in different directions, with a speed and intensity of movement that results in a decreased stiffness, soreness and pain.
+Active movements are carried out by your child, under close supervision to ensure safety and an appropriate progression of load intensity.

-By the end of phase 2, your child will feel will be able to move freely enough to safely commence coordination and strengthening exercises.
+By the end of phase 2, your child will feel able to move freely enough to safely commence coordination and strengthening exercises.